orefalo/g2/README.md

 ##TODO

+* upgrade g2-msys to 1.7.11
+* doc: provide basic guidance on how a commit is performed using g2
+* doc: add typical solutions:
+* doc: talk about gc
+* doc: talk about g am
-* some completions are not properly working - git push origin <TAB> not working ?
+* some completions are not properly working - git push origin <TAB> not working ? -> upgrade the completion script from upstream git
-* completion, rename __git to avoid conflicts
 * g mode - for advanced users
 * g as - aliasing
-* g rebase upstream
+* g rb upstream
-* g diff upstream
+* g df upstream
-* g merge upstream
+* g mg upstream
 * g undo needs more validations
 * enforce completions for undo *, and all the upstream commands

 ## FIXED

+* completion, rename __git to avoid conflicts -> cancelled: probably better this way
 * g version
 * add doc about, g sync upstream + completion
 * g sync upstream